cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 be a more authentic case study of the process.

 ---

+# Day 8

+2020-05-01

+Today was quite productive, and it also was the first day of my #30daycodechallenge.
+I'm posting updates on (https://twitter.com/Cstml1) [Twitter].

+#### Achieved:

+- [x] I have improved my CV and Cover Letter

+- [x] First day of #30DayCodeChallenge on LeetCode - first problem done (chose to do it in C++)

+- [x] Ready to submit for Imperial College for MSc in Comp Sci.

+- [x] Ready to submit for other universities ...
+I am looking at Bristol,

+- [x] Put in some more work towards my M0001:MongoDB certificate :muscle:

+  ​	- on this last one, going through the course has really improved my understanding of querying non-relational databases.
+It's quite a lot of fun !

+#### New

+I am interviewing for *Makers Academy* tomorrow, and the interview will take place in **Ruby**.
+I've been looking over its syntax, and feel like I have a good grasp of the fundamentals.
+It does feel like the more programming languages you know, the easier it is to swap between them.
+We'll see how the 'view goes tomorrow.

+---
 # Day 6-7
+2020-05-31

 Managed to send out one more application, and started my Imperial College London application.
 I've been busy documenting myself on MongoDB, and started their *M001: MongoDB course*.